The Importance of Medical Hotspots in EMR Software

 First, what is a heatmap?

-The Heatmap is one of the new features in the latest version of the PxTrack Patient Tracking Software.
+The Heatmap is one of the new features in the latest version of the PxTrack Electronic Medical Records Software.
 Through this feature, you can monitor the various medical hotspots in your area.
 As such, this feature allows you to view the density of various illnesses or diseases by location as presented through a map.
 For instance, a heatmap can show you flu hotspots, cold hotspots, dengue hotspots, and the like.

 As shown above, a low concentration of cases will be shown in blue on the map.
 Then, when there is a high concentration of cases in an area, it will be red.